I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Lacey Muszynski / Cheapism

-I tried all of El Yucateco's hot sauces on both tortilla chips and Saltine-style crackers in a side-by-side taste test.
-I analyzed each hot sauce's flavor, heat level, and originality and ranked them based on those criteria and how likely I was to eat them again.
+I tried all El Yucateco's products on both tortilla chips and crackers in a side-by-side taste test.
+I analyzed flavor, heat level, and originality and ranked them based on those criteria.
 The sauces were provided by El Yucateco after I reached out to the company, but no one at the company had any input in this taste test.

 El Yucateco Chiltepin Habanero Hot Sauce